drishika2002/OSDHack-22/README.md

 # OSDHack'22 (Open Hackathon Project)

 # FURIESRescue
-<p> FURIESRescue is a website that focuses on the well being of animals.
+<p> FURIESRescue is a website that focuses on the well being of animals and spreading awareness among the society.
+It helps to connect the pets with their love ones.
+For pets who unfortunately got disconnected from their loved ones, this website provides them a gold chance to connect with someone who needs them. </p>

 ## 📋 WEB PAGES:

 * Registration (Login/SignUp)